 that can't be opened - like between the bumper skirt and body on the M).

 1st rule is tell your dealer never to wash your car !
 They use dirty rags in most cases and the porters that wash and drive your car are accidents waiting to happen.
 Not to mention that they never dry the car completly so all the water is flying off things and out of cracks only to land all over the car and cause water spots. ( I'm **** ! )

 I polietly tell my service dept. when ever I am there to make sure they do not give me the free swirl wash.
 I will wash the car myself during my weekly ritual.

 2003 CL55 V8 Kompressor

-Parktronic, v60 Phone, Keyless Go, Trunk Closer, Painted Front Side Lenses
+Parktronic, Bluetooth Puck, Keyless Go, Trunk Closer, Painted Front Side Marker Lenses

 MP Designs Sport Steering Wheel, 19" HRE 847R's, Brabus Lowering Module

 Ice>Link Plus iPod Photo 40GB Color Integration into Factory COMAND

 Use two buckets to wash your car.
 One with clean water, one with car wash soap.
 Use three mitts when washing.
 One for the top parts of the car(everything above the middle of the doors).
 Use the other for the areas below the middle of the doors.
 These areas are dirtier, therefore the mitt will be dirtier.
 You don't want to drag a dirty mitt over your vehicle's paint unless you want scratches and swirls.
 The third mitt is for your wheels.